chenx-dust/steam-gamepadui-session/README.md

 ### 3. Launch the Session

 Log out your current session.
-In your desktop manager, select `Steam Gamepad UI` and log in.
+In your desktop manager, select `SteamOS (gamescope)` and log in.
 There might be a minute or two to wait for Steam client updating. *Enjoy it!*

 If still black screen, please be sure that you have launched Steam client in other desktop before, and check your Internet connectivity or completely disconnect your network.
 If it hangs for more then ten minutes, you may try `Ctrl+Alt+Del` to reboot your device or `Ctrl+Alt+Fn?` to switch to other session.
 You may check systemd log to detect problems.